 “SSL has been removed as an example of strong cryptography in the PCI DSS, and can no longer be used as a security control after June 30, 2016.”

-The PCI DSS has released an unscheduled and important update to PCI DSS requirements: PCI 3.1.
-While it does include minor clarifications and additions, PCI version 3.1 was primarily released to address the insecurity of Secure Sockets Layer (SSL) and some Transport Layer Security (TLS) encryption protocols.
+In April of 2015, the Payment Card Industry Security Standards Council (PCI SSC) released an unscheduled and important update: PCI DSS version 3.1.
+While it did include minor clarifications and additions, PCI 3.1 was primarily released to address the insecurity of Secure Sockets Layer (SSL) and some Transport Layer Security (TLS) encryption protocols.

-Effective immediately, all SSL and early TLS versions are no longer considered to be strong cryptography.
+After the release of PCI 3.1, all SSL and early TLS versions were not (and still are not) considered strong cryptography.

-The point is, the PCI Council has deemed that SSL and early TLS will no longer protect cardholder data.From April 15, 2015 on, merchants must not implement new technology that relies on SSL or early TLS (version 1.0 and sometimes 1.1, depending on use and implementation).
+The point is, the PCI Council has deemed that SSL and early TLS will no longer protect cardholder data.Since the April 2015 update, merchants were not allowed to implement any new technology relying on SSL or early TLS (version 1.0 and sometimes 1.1, depending on use and implementation).
 Merchants already using systems and devices that utilize SSL and TLS must discontinue the use of those systems and devices before June 30, 2016.

 The PCI DSS v3.1 requirements directly affected are: